dotnet/orleans/src/Tutorials/Custom-Grain-Storage.md

 The  create a constructor containing two fields, `storageName` to specify which grains should write using this storage `[StorageProvider(ProviderName = "File")]` and `directory` which would be the directory where the grain states will be saved.

-`IGrainFactory`, `ITypeResolver` and `JsonSerializerSettings` will be used in the next section where we will initilize the storage.
+`IGrainFactory`, `ITypeResolver` will be used in the next section where we will initilize the storage.

 We also take two options as argument, our own `FileGrainStorageOptions` and the `ClusterOptions`.
 Those will be needed for the implementation of the storage functionalities.

+We also need `JsonSerializerSettings` as we are serializing and deserializing in Json format.

+_Json is an implementation detail, it is up to the developer to decide what serialization/deserialization protocol would fit the application.
+Another common format is binary format._

 ## Initializing the storage